Women in STEM: African American women

 According to Kimberly Jackson, prejudice and assumed stereotypes keep women of color, especially black women from studying in STEM fields.
 Psychologically, stereotypes on black women's intellect, cognitive abilities, and work ethic contribute to their lack of confidence in STEM.
 Some schools, such as Spelman College, have made attempts to change perceptions of African-American women and improve their rates of becoming involved and technically proficient in STEM.
 Students of color, especially Black students, face difficulty in STEM majors as they face hostile climates, microaggressions, and a lack of support and mentorship.

+Despite facing discrimination, many African American women have risen to prominence in STEM fields, starting in the mid-1800s, when physician Rebecca Lee Crumpler was the first African American woman to earn a medical degree.
+In our day major scientific advances have been made by African American women such as Dr. Kizzmekia Corbett, who contributed to developing COVID-19 vaccines; Dr. Ayanna Howard, a leader in robotics and artificial intelligence; and Dr. Hadiyah-Nicole Green, a physicist known for her work in cancer treatments using lasers.
+Several organizations have worked to help African American women obtain the support needed to be successful in STEM; some of them include Sisters in STEM, Black Girls Do Stem, STEMNoire, and BWIStem.

 Latin American women

 A 2015 NCWIT study estimated that Latin American women represented only 1% of the US tech workforce.
 A 2018 study on 50 Latin American women who founded a technology company indicated that 20% were Mexican, 14% bi-racial, 8% unknown, 4% Venezuelan.

 Canada

 A Statistics Canada study from 2019 found that first-year women make up 44% of STEM students, compared with 64% of non-STEM students.
 Those women who transfer out of STEM courses usually go to a related field, such as health care or finance.
 A study conducted by the University of British Columbia discovered that only 20–25% of computer science students from all Canadian colleges and universities are women.
 As well, only about 1 in 5 of that percentage will graduate from those programs.

 Statistically, women are less likely to choose a STEM program, regardless of mathematical ability.
 Young men with lower marks in mathematics are more likely to pursue STEM fields than their women-identified peers with higher marks in mathematics.